Want to feel inspired?

 Watch these six ted talks about money, personal finance, and happiness to get your finances on track.

-Why It’s A Must Watch: Preet Banerjee does an excellent job of shifting your perspective towards debt.
+Why it’s a must watch: Preet Banerjee does an excellent job of shifting your perspective on debt.

 - Debt used to be a four-letter word.
-Technically it’s still a four-letter word but I mean it used to be a four-letter word.
-You go back far enough in history and if you borrowed money to buy something that depreciate that went down in value people would look at you funny.
-Today debt is everywhere it’s so normal that if you tell people that you don’t carry a balance on your credit card you’re the weird one.
+Technically it’s still a four-letter word, but I mean it used to be a four-letter word.
+You go back far enough in history and if you borrowed money to buy something that went down in value, people would look at you funny.
+Today debt is everywhere.
+It’s so normal that if you tell people you don’t carry a balance on your credit card you’re the weird one.
 We need to start hating debt again.

 - Think of borrowing money today as negotiating a future pay cut for yourself.

 #2.
 Money Can Buy Happiness: Michael Norton at TEDxCambridge

 Why it’s a must watch: Sharing a strong purpose with your spouse about money is fundamental to managing it well together.

 - Almost everywhere we look, we see that giving money away makes you happier than keeping it for yourself.